Licensure & Supervision

 Throughout my career, I have had a mix of positive and dreadful experiences with supervisors, from those that supported my learning and gave me space to process events within sessions and how they impacted me to those who utilized supervision solely for administrative tasks.
 As a supervisor, I hope to create space to uphold high value of ethical practice, as well as support the clinician as a whole person.
 Sessions can include case conceptualization, note review and professional writing skills, career development skills, ethical decision-making model review for difficult interactions and discussion of bias, attraction, and the messy things that can leave us vulnerable to ethical violations.

-Supervision is typically delivered electronically through eye-to-eye HIPPA compliant video calls and scheduling is flexible depending on the size of the group.
+Supervision is typically delivered electronically through eye-to-eye HIPPA compliant video calls via Simple Practice.

 I have completed my 30 hours of required supervision training in addition to maintaining 6 hours within each renewal period.
-I havve supervised clinicians and interns for 10 years and am passionate about learning with those that come to supervision.
+I have supervised clinicians and interns for 12 years and am passionate about learning with those that come to supervision.